 Low-income populations were defined by the median household income.
 For the purpose of this analysis, census tracts having households below the poverty level at 35-percent or greater is defined as an EJ area.
-The data used for this analysis is 2013-2017 five-year ACS at the census tract level.
-Identifying areas of poverty can assist in identifying potential areas which might by adversely affected by the transportation improvements.
+The data used for this analysis is 2013-2017 five-year ACS.
+Identifying area of poverty can assist in identifying potential areas which might by adversely affected by the transportation improvements.
 The low-income population of the MPA has the highest concentration in central and southern portions of Kankakee.
 Some low-income areas share the same geographic boundaries described in the minority population section.